ncezid-narst/geteilt/README.md

 As of 6/12/2023, this workflow was developed on Nextflow version 22.10.6.

-You will want an NCBI API Key if you plan on running a lot of jobs at once: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/
+You will want an NCBI API Key: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

 ## Overview
 READMETRICS: Calculates read metrics using CG-Pipeline
 COVERAGECUTOFF: Calculates minimum coverage cut-off based on read metrics
 ASSEMBLE: Assembles reads using Shovill
 ARANDPLASMIDSCREEN: Screens for resistance determinants, plasmid replicons, and point mutations using resfinder, plasmidfinder, and pointfinder databases respectively using Staramr
+AMRFINDER: Screens for resistance determinants, plasmid replicons, and point mutations using NCBI's AMRFinderPlus
 MUTATIONAL: Screens for additional point mutations for some genus/species combinations using Ariba

 ## Parameters